zroe1/letter-predictor/README.md

 # Letter Predictor
 Using a linear regression model and publicly available data, my code predicts the final letter in five-letter words.
 The accuracy is ~20% which is significantly greater than a random algorithm (~3.8%).

+## Motivation

+With modern transformer models (GTP-4, Claude, ect.), AI labs have found clever solutions for accurately predicting the next word in a sequence.
+In this respository, I test a similar idea with a regression model.
+I wondered if could a regression model also predict the next character?
+To test this out I provided the model with a small amount of data, trained it and recorded the results.

 ## How it works

 There are two files that do significant work to create the model in this repository: